jasongilman/willet-lang/README.md

 Things to note:

 * No commas or semicolons needed.
-  - Optional for readability or to remove ambiguity in certain situations.
+  * Optional for readability or to remove ambiguity in certain situations.
 * No return statement necessary.
 Blocks always return the last result.
-* `if` is a macro.
+* Data structures are immutable records automatically.
+* A built in standard library provides many functions like `concat`

 ## More Information